geneontology/geneontology.github.io/_docs/faq.md

 [software](/faq-tags/software)
 {:/comment}

-A general introduction to the project's file formats is [available](http://geneontology.org/page/file-format-guide).
-This page provides information about the file formats relevant to the ontology and the files used to express ontology-gene product annotations.
+Refer to the [ontology downloads page](/docs/download-ontology/) for information on ontology files.
+For general introduction to the project's annotation file formats, see the guides on [GAF 2.1](/docs/go-annotation-file-gaf-format-21/) and [GPAD file format](/docs/gene-product-association-data-gpad-format/).

 ## Where can I find software to allow me to make or edit GO annotations?
 --------------------------------------------------------------------------------------------------------------------------------------------